henryliuser/studio1/studio1.md

 inheritance X
 walker separate jet hurtbox X

+separate weapons now. sorry artist but also this will make the game way better trust me.

 when descending platform, trigger shape moves ahead of body shape and sprite fix with    if velocity.y > 0 && is_on_floor():
 					position += funcOfVelocity()